-In collaboration with the Province of Ontario and municipalities, work on a successor agreement to the Safe Restart Agreement, which includes support for municipal operations and public transit through 2021.
+Work on a successor agreement to the Safe Restart Agreement, which includes support for municipal operations and public transit through 2021.

 Paid Sick Leave

 The province mandate employers, for the duration of the pandemic, to provide paid sick leave to employees that test positive for COVID-19, subject to federal reimbursement, and be funded by the provincial/federal government.